trampgeek/moodle-qtype_coderunner/Readme.md

 with the given name, in document order.
 For complex UIs it is easiest to turn off validate on save, save the question, preview it, enter the right answers into all fields, type CTRL-ALT-M to switch off the UI and expose the serialisation, then copy that serialisation back into the author form.
+But this rigmarole is only necessary when you need to use Twig within the answer or sample answer, which is rare.

 It is possible that the question author might want a dynamic answer box in which the student can add extra fields.
 A simple example of this is the Table UI,